gusSCIMOV/Glioma_RadSurv/README.md

 ### **General Seetings (main_config.ymal)**

 Modify the dict entries accordingly.
-Enable the desired steps (by setting True).
+If you want single site-validation on the test data (TCGA-GBM), enable mri_data: ["site3"] (see  below).
+Then, enable the desired steps (by setting True).

 ```yaml